The Scholarly Writing and Publishing Fund

 A complete application, submitted via email, consists of the following:

-1. The completed application cover form
+1. A completed application cover form

 2. A letter describing the writing project, outlining your goals for the project for the next twelve months, and addressing the criteria described below (letter not to exceed two single-spaced, typed pages).